hukumjain/openshift-sep-2022-batch1/Day5/README.md

 </pre>

-## ⛹️‍♀️ Lab - Build and Create an ImageStream
+## ⛹️‍♀️ Lab - Build the application using BuildConfig and create an ImageStream

 Let's first create the ImageStream resource
 ```